ignaciofq/CS-GO-cheating-calculator/README.md

 - Additionally, we have no guarantee that the VACbann was received for cheating specifically in CS:GO (there are over 100 Steam games that use Valve Anti-Cheat). **This point is enough to question the accuracy of the model and results of the evaluation.**
 - The accuracy data does not take weapon type into consideration, missing insights into specific cheating behaviors, like the use of the Scout sniper, for example.
 - We have no guarantee that the experienced players are not cheaters.
+- If a player opts out of tracking their stats, the API wont be able to retrieve their stats.

-These limitations should be taken into account when interpreting the model's results and making decisions based on its predictions.
+Kindly consider the above when interpreting the model's results and making decisions based on its predictions.
 # 5. Application Examples
-This project is considered demonstrative as the limitations pose a concern on the model's accuracy.
-However, these steps can be followed by game developers to implement in their multiplayer games a statistical automated cheat detection.
+These steps can be followed by game developers to implement in their multiplayer games a statistical automated cheat detection.
 Even with strong data foundations, it would be recommendable to implement a high cutoff (e.g only ban above 90% chance of being a cheater) even at the cost of catching less cheaters, as the risk of banning innocent people could be considered a high one.

-This tool can also be used for consultation for Customer Support teams when handling ban appeals, for example in edge cases where the player was banned by the community (Overwatch/Manual ban systems).
+This tool can also be used for consultation for Customer Support teams when handling ban appeals, for example in cases where the player was banned by the community (Overwatch/Manual ban systems).

 Of course, feel free to use this calculator to judge your oponents in matchmaking and make educated accusations of cheating.
-# 6. Conclusion
+# 6. Conclusion and Ethical Considerations
-As with any project involving player behavior and cheating detection, there are several ethical considerations that need to be addressed:

-1. **Privacy and Data Protection**: This project only retrieves public information, however, game developers may have access to private data that would be extremely interesting to explore for a model like this.
+1. **Data Privacy**: This project only retrieves public information, however, game developers may have access to private data that would be extremely interesting to explore for a model like this.
 Not being able to consult if the VACBan is specific for CS:GO has been a mayor limitation to this model.
 It goes without saying that a correct and accurate initial dataset is crucial to train accurate and reliable ML models.

-2. **False Positives and Fairness**: The model's predictions, as accurate and refined as they may be, may result in false positives, flagging innocent players as potential cheaters.
-Striking the right balance between accurately identifying cheaters and minimizing false accusations is essential to ensure fairness and avoid harming innocent players' experiences and, therefore, your reputation.
+2. **False Positives and Fairness**: There will always be a chance of flagging innocent players as potential cheaters.
+Striking the right balance between catching cheaters and minimizing false positives is key to avoid harming innocent players' experiences and, therefore, your reputation.
-I believe that a certain degree of false positive is acceptable as long as there is a well-structured process to handle ban appeals and the respective Support Team is equipped with the right tools to make an educated decision.
+I believe that a certain degree of false positive is acceptable as long as there is a well-structured process to handle ban appeals, and the respective Support Team is equipped with the right tools to make an educated decision.

-4. **Transparency and Explainability**: This is probably the trickiest point, as it is important to explain to your playerbase your efforts to fight cheating, while at the same time making the process as opaque as possible for cheaters to adapt to.
+4. **Transparency**: It is important to explain to your playerbase the efforts made to fight cheating, while at the same time making the process as opaque as possible for cheaters to adapt to.

-5. **Bias and Discrimination**: This model has a substantial bias in the "experienced" player pool selected and the decision to train the model with experienced players and not with a random selection of players.
+5. **Bias**: This model has a substantial bias in the "experienced" player pool selected and the decision to train the model with experienced players and not with a random selection of players.
 It is crucial to either mitigate or justify your bias.